gorgos/soliditydeveloper.com-Archive-/src/pages/design-pattern-solidity-initialize-contract-after-deployment.md

 What's the advantage over `constructor(uint256 _rate)`?

 * Deployment and configuration does not need to happen at the same time.
-This can be useful
+This can be useful when your workflow requires it.
 * Easier [Etherscan verification](https://etherscan.io/verifyContract) as you do not have to deal with messy constructor arguments.
 * Can be used to avoid the 'Stack too deep, try removing local variables' error when passing more than 13 variables.